eutiagovski/amex-default-predicition/README.md

 The metrics i'm using for this competitions is ofical metric, available in https://www.kaggle.com/competitions/amex-default-prediction/overview/evaluation

 ### Comparison
-First i start modeling with 3 differents ML models that i use the most:
+First we start modeling with 3 differents ML Classifier models that we use the most.
+We will be using a mandatory binary for this task as it will be prevented default or non-default targets.

 ![image](https://user-images.githubusercontent.com/74082359/175933565-2499cb66-4d4a-4bdd-964d-fe0756bd8423.png)

 The result of AutoML follows below, and although the best result is Ensemble, I choose to use the algorithm xgboost, which I am already used to working:

 ![image](https://user-images.githubusercontent.com/74082359/175653368-076aed0d-2d2b-4f70-a395-7878226e11ea.png)

 Learning Curves